Anuj-Kashyap-03/Anuj-Kashyap-03/README.md

 - Front-end development using React
 - Back-end development using Node.js and Express.js
 - Database design and management using MongoDB
-- Experience with RESTful APIs and GraphQL
+- Experience with RESTful APIs
 - Knowledge of AWS and Heroku deployment
 - Proficient in version control using Git
 - Familiarity with TypeScript, Next.js, and Redux